Authorization Holds

 Hourly authorization holds cron job

-For example, if the expiration period set for authorization holds is set to 14 days, then any authorization holds created or updated 14 days ago are candidates to expire.
+The hourly cron job AUTHORIZATION_HOLDS_EXPIRATION runs automatically and marks any authorization hold requests on which a settlement action has not been taken before the expiration period has elapsed.
+For example, if the expiration period set for authorization holds is set to 14 days, then any authorization holds created or updated more than 14 days ago are candidates to be expired.

 When an authorization hold expires, its state changes from PENDING to EXPIRED and the hold amount no longer affects a client's available balance.
 For more information about cron jobs at Mambu, see Automatic End of Day Actions and Hourly jobs.